 important cause of speech and language delays in children.
 For this reason,

-speech and language developmental delay.
+hearing tests are very important when there is any suspected speech and language development delay.
 Hearing problems that are caught and

 treated within 6 months after birth may help prevent some developmental

-problems, including those related to speech and language development.1
+problems, including those related to speech and language development.

 United States Preventive Services Task Force

-recommends that all newborns be screened for hearing loss.2 Most newborns in the U.S. are screened for hearing loss
+recommends that all newborns be screened for hearing loss.footnote 1 Most newborns in the U.S. are screened for hearing loss

 before leaving the hospital.
 Call your doctor if at any time you think your